petrovicmilica/bookaway-document-database-service/README.md

 1. Clone the repository.
 2. Set up the backend using Java and Spring Boot.
-3. Configure the PostgreSQL database using pgAdmin.
+3. Configure the MongoDB database using MongoDB Compass.
 4. Run the microservice.

 ## Author